 The Meinl Direct Drive Cajon Pedal is a popular option for cajon players.
 The most unique thing about it is the pedal pressing design, as it has a thin rod to place your foot on instead of a standard bass drum pedal.

-This rod feels a bit weird to play at first, but most players get used to it very quickly.
-The direct drive design means that the pedal reacts instantly to your foot motions, making you feel as though the pedal always does exactly what you want without any delay.
+The direct drive design means that the pedal reacts instantly to your foot motions, and it made me feel as though the pedal always did exactly what I wanted without any delay.

 The soft rounded beater brings out a very warm tone from the cajon, and it’s durable enough for moments when you want to play a bit harder.